kiranojhanp/proshore-todo/README.md

 ## Expected result

-The expected outcome is to be able to serve the application with the command `docker-compose up`
+The expected outcome was to be able to serve the todo application with the command `docker-compose up`.

-## Problem
+## Problem occured

 There is a problem with create-react-app and docker which results to a build fail at the moment.
 I have been trying different solutions but haven't figured out the solution yet.

 ## Solution

 For the time being, I have set up a script that runs backend and frontend in parallel without the need of `Docker`.
-The `Dockerfile` and `docker-compose.yml` do not serve any purpose currently.
-I will update the repo after I find the fix.
+The `Dockerfile` and `docker-compose.yml` do not serve any purpose (except for viewing) currently.
+I will update the repo so it used docker after I find the fix.

 ## Steps to run the application